-ATP 934 covers an area of approximately 1461km and is largely located within the Channel Country SEA - designated precinct (refer to Figure 7).
-Santos has prepared this assessment report to support an assessment application for a Regional Interests Development Approval (RIDA) as required under section 29 of the Regional Planning Interests Act 2014) (RPI Act); to carry out resource activities within the tenement.
+ATP 934 is located approximately 75 km west of Jackson in south west Queensland.
+ATP 934 covers an area of approximately 1461 km2 and is largely located within the Channel Country Strategic Environmental Area (SEA) - designated precinct (refer to Figure 1).
+The prominent use of land, apart from oil and gas activities, is cattle grazing.

+Bengal has prepared this assessment report to support an assessment application for a Regional Interests Development Approval (RIDA) as required under section 29 of the Regional Planning Interests Act 2014 (RPI Act); to carry out resource activities within the tenement.